 If you maintain an active blog in English, decide which blog posts to translate first.
 Sort the posts that should be translated from posts that aren’t worth the effort.
 Consider timeliness and relevance; some posts might concern issues that no longer matter.
 Look for content that helps your readers solve problems that matter to them.
 This is also a good time to assess the value of your keywords for your foreign audiences.
 Each post should already have been written to feature a particular keyword or phrase in the source language.
 From a list of existing posts, choose the posts that help prospects find and make decisions about the services and products you offer.
 In addition, white papers, how-tos and other assets such as client testimonials and infographics are less likely to go stale.

-Once you’ve identified candidates for translation, some English-language editing is necessary.
+Once you’ve identified candidates for translation, some English-language editing may be necessary.
 If you wrote the posts to be catchy and fresh, there’s a good chance they use slang, business jargon, and idiomatic figures of speech.
 Posts that were explicitly crafted for your home audience need to read naturally when translated.
-Simplify your language, being as literal as possible, using bullet points and lists to help clarify your essential message.
-Even if the source feels less lively to you in its stripped-down version, its translation will be better.
+Simplify your language.
+Even if the source feels less lively to you, its translation will be better.
 Focus first on the information your audience needs.
-Your marketing translation services team will handle matters of style.
+If you have a style guide, share it with the translation team.

 While preparing content for blogs or web pages, clearly highlight the source keyword or phrase each time it appears.
 Additional research by the translation team may be necessary to identify which key phrases work best in the target language.
 Instruct the translation team to translate key phrases consistently throughout the post, following best practices for on-page SEO.

 While preparing your content, you should also include all the additional pieces of content connected to each item, including social media posts, headlines, subject lines for email blasts, tags, and metadata.